ainumaisarah/webapp/README.md

 ## 3.0 Features and Functionalities of the web application

-The system features and fucntionalities will cover User Profiles, Hotel Rooms, Bookings, Review and Ratings, Payments, and Contact.
+The system features and fucntionalities will cover User Profiles, Hotel Rooms, Bookings, Review and Ratings, and Payments.

 **User Profile**
 - The system allows customers to create their account using their name, email and password.
 After that, they can login into the system using their email and password.
 Customers can view and update their user profile such as name, email, password, phoner number, and payment info.
 Furthermore, customers can also delete their account should they wish to.